metricationmatters/research/proposals/AngularMeasurements.md

 Metric Angular Measurements
 ===========================

+[Here](https://en.wikipedia.org/wiki/Angle) is a list of different units for angular measurements.

+They include:
+ - compass point
+ - degree
+ - grad
+ - radian
+ - turn
+ - various others

-How might angular measures be presented in "Metric" form?
+How might angular measures be presented in "Metric form"?

-"Metric" here being defined of as powers of 10 or 1000.
+("Metric form" here being defined of as powers of 10 or 1000.)

 One way might be to define a circle as "1 turn".